 - Even though you don’t have to give notice to come on to the section, if you are planning any renovations (like house painting) you should get the agreement of your tenants as this is likely to cause disruptions to them.

 - If you have any concerns about the access time, it’s best to contact your landlord immediately.
-You and the landlord should try and negotiate another suitable access time.
+Although the landlord can enter the property after giving the appropriate notice, you and the landlord could try and negotiate another suitable access time.

 - Advise the landlord of any change of circumstances that may impact on their ability to access the property (e.g. a change in your hours of work).